-Latin America is the most unequal continent in the world.
-This inequality has historical roots and affects every aspect of life, including family patterns.
+Inequality in Latin America has historical roots and affects every aspect of life, including family patterns.
 Social disadvantage emerges in every category of family formation and impacts trends such as early union formation and childbearing, cohabitation, single motherhood, and union dissolution.
 Geohistorical legacies are also important in understanding family diversity in Latin America.
 At the individual level, ethnicity and religion frequently interact with themselves and with education, adding endless variations to the relationship between social status and family behavior.